 The amount you pay for podcast advertising will vary depending on the length and type of the ad.

-It's also important to take into consideration that podcasts offer different pricing structures.
-Ads can be sold on a cost per mille (CPM) or cost per acquisition (CPA) rate.
+It's essential to know that podcasts offer different pricing structures.
+Ads are sold on a cost per mille (CPM) or cost per acquisition (CPA) rate.
 CPM is the cost you'll pay per 1,000 impressions or downloads.
 CPA is the cost you'll pay to acquire a customer.
-Most ads are sold on a CPM model.
+Most ads are priced on a CPM model.

-During my research for this piece, I found the current average cost of podcast advertising rates is a CPM of about $25.
+The current average cost of podcast advertising is a CPM of about $25.

 A podcast advertising network is an agency that connects companies or brands with respected podcasts on which to advertise.
 The goal is to take away the friction in podcast advertising by helping brands promote their products on podcasts and helping podcasters monetize their projects.
 A few examples include: